-The continuous management and improvement of safety risks on gas transmission pipelines and above ground installations requires development of wide ranging models and procedures.
-As the type of event which affects such assets is of low frequency, but extremely high consequence it requires accurate models to make safety decisions and keep risks as low as reasonably practicable.
+The continuous management and improvement of safety risks on high pressure gas pipelines and above ground installations requires development of wide ranging models and procedures.
+As the type of event which affects such assets is of low frequency, but has extremely high consequences it requires accurate models to make safety decisions and keep risks as low as reasonably practicable.
 Historically, the efficient development of these models and procedures has been coordinated through joint ventures.
-The maintenance and participation in these joint venture initiatives offers considerable benefits in terms of the latest thinking and best practice.
-Proposed activities for 2013/14 are as follows:
+The maintenance and participation in these joint venture initiatives offers considerable benefits in terms of the latest thinking, financial leverage and best practice.
+Proposed activities for 2014/15 are as follows:

-- Hazard and Risk Assessment Methods for Gas Transmission Pipelines - Data for Failure Frequency Estimation for Use in Risk Analysis - Safe Vent Design and Operation for High Pressure Natural Gas - Hazard and Risk Assessment Methods for Above-Ground Installations - Ground Movement Threats to Pipelines - Potential for Interaction between Parallel Pipelines
+- 1. Hazard and Risk Assessment Methods for Gas Transmission Pipelines - 2.
+Data for Failure Frequency Estimation for Use in Risk Analysis - 3.
+Hazard and Risk Assessment Methods for Above-Ground Installations - 4.
+Ground Movement Threats to Pipelines